zhullyb/monyhar/monyhar/docs/privacy_budget/good_identifiable_surface.md

    > where a spec doesn't state the ordering of a sequence, the ordering itself
    > can be a tracking concern.
 However in this case the implementation yields
    > at most one audio track after a successful `getUserMedia` invocation.
-   > Hence there's no ordering concern here at least in Chromium.
+   > Hence there's no ordering concern here at least in Monyhar.

 1. The operation [`MediaStreamTrack.getCapabilities`] -- which is invoked on
    the result of the prior step.